orkes-io/docs/docs/how-tos/Workflows/create-secrets.md

 The Secrets dashboard lists all of the secrets connected to your account:
 <p align="center"><img src="/content/img/secrets_dashboard.jpg" alt="the Orkes Cloud Secrets dashboard" width="700" style={{paddingBottom: 40, paddingTop: 40}} /></p>

-Clicking the "eye" icon next the secret will expose the secret's value and also gives you the options to change the secret value, or delete the secret altogether.
+Clicking the "eye" icon next the secret will expose the secret's value and also give you the options to change the secret value, or delete the secret altogether.

 To add a secret click the `Add Secret` button at the top.
 Add your Key:value and click the `Add` button.
 If you receive an error, it is likely because the key is already in use, so simply select a different key.